Introduction

 Third-Party Logistics (3PL)

-This level is about getting even more help from specialized providers.
-They store, manage inventory, and ensure orders arrive on time.
+This level involves getting even more help from specialized providers.
+They store and manage inventory and ensure orders arrive on time.

 Advantages of 3PL: